Choosing between Clearbit and Hunter.io for your B2B data needs often comes down to five questions:

 For HubSpot users, the integration works well.
 Enrichment happens automatically when new records are created, refreshes monthly at no credit cost, and feeds into lead scoring, workflows, and campaign segmentation.
 No API key to configure, no separate login, no data syncing to manage.
 It's built in.

 Hunter.io takes the opposite approach.
-It integrates with HubSpot, Salesforce, Pipedrive, and Zoho natively, connects to 5,000+ apps through Zapier, and offers a full REST API for custom workflows.
-A team of ~25 people built a product that works with almost any stack.
+It integrates natively with HubSpot, Salesforce, Pipedrive, and Zoho, connects to 5,000+ apps through Zapier, and offers a full REST API for custom workflows.
+A team of approximately 25 people built a product that works with almost any stack.
+Hunter also exposes a remote MCP server that lets any LLM call Hunter API endpoints in natural language, a signal that email-data vendors are following ZoomInfo's access-lane model.

 ZoomInfo supports the broadest integration ecosystem of the three.
-The App Marketplace lists 120+ integrations, including Salesforce, HubSpot, Microsoft Dynamics 365, and Snowflake.
-API access is included in all relevant plans, and the MCP server connects ZoomInfo data to AI agents in Claude, ChatGPT, and custom-built applications.
-The same intelligence powers ZoomInfo's own products and any third-party tool.
+The App Marketplace lists 120+ native integrations, including direct API-to-API connections with Salesforce, HubSpot, Microsoft Dynamics 365, and Snowflake.
+Native means API-to-API, not Zapier-routed.
+Enterprise API access is included in relevant plans, and the ZoomInfo MCP server connects ZoomInfo data to AI agents in Claude, ChatGPT, and custom-built applications.
+The same intelligence layer powers ZoomInfo's own products and any third-party tool you use.

 This matters for a practical reason: if you change CRMs, Clearbit goes with you only if you stay on HubSpot.
 Hunter and ZoomInfo travel with you regardless.